sidewinder040/Employee-Classes/Project1/README.md

 a Department class.
 Using VS Code & Vim to edit and GCC on Linux (Debian), I kept compile errors saying the Employee 'Department' type wasn't recognised.

-Trying this on Visual Studio now - Just for leaning & Covid-19 lockdown fun :)
+Trying this on Visual Studio now - Just for learning & Covid-19 lockdown fun :)